 In 2021, Starling Bank announced that they had reached profitability.
 Their business appears stable, as they have millions of consumer and business customers.
 The average amount that their customers deposit each month is significantly higher than their challenger bank competitors.
 It appears that customer can be assured that Starling Bank will be around for a while.

-Given their status as a licensed bank, and noted security features, we give this round to Starling Bank.
+Given their award-winning security features, we give this round to Starling Bank.

-Starling Bank Business vs Tide – International Business/Other Currencies:
+Starling Bank Business vs Tide Business – International

 - Starling Bank give all customers a GBP account as standard, plus they can get an additional EUR account for £2 per month, and a USD account for £5 per month.